-My trick is to pick one big name temple from the Lonely Planet to do first thing (to avoid the worst of the tourists), then aim for one of the other lesser-known temples in the guidebook for the rest of the morning.
+My trick is to pick one big name temple from the Lonely Planet see do first thing (to avoid the worst of the tourists), then aim for one of the other lesser-known temples in the guidebook for the rest of the morning.
 Have lunch somewhere, and then in the afternoon peer at Google maps for a random temple that’s not in the book at all.
-I’ve often found that these tiny silent temples were the most glorious times in Kyoto.
+I’ve often found that these tiny silent temples were the most glorious experiences of a trip to Kyoto.

 There are various hotels across the quality and price spectrum in each area.
 If you just plan a couple of days in Kyoto, pick one side of the city and stick to it.
 I can personally recommend the Toyoko Inn Shijo-Omiya for English-speaking staff, fast wifi, cheerful service and being bang on the Randen tram, bus lines and not too far from the station by taxi.